nkellyulster/EGM_Project/README.md

 > You will also need a [GitHub account which you can sign up for free](https://github.com/join).

 ## Other IDEs
-This project was written in R Studio but other IDEs are available, such as [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows), [Spyder](https://www.spyder-ide.org/#section-download) or [Anaconda](https://www.anaconda.com/download).
+This project was written in R Studio but other IDEs such as [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows), [Spyder](https://www.spyder-ide.org/#section-download) or [Anaconda](https://www.anaconda.com/download) are available.

 ## Setting up R Studio
 To run this code you will need to clone this repository to your machine.
 Once you have all the software installed and have a GitHub account, complete the following steps to access the repository.